n8n-io/n8n-docs/docs/langchain/langchain-tutorial.md

 In this tutorial you will:

 * Create a workflow from scratch.
-It uses the Manual Chat Trigger to simulate and test chat interactions, ChatGPT to power the chat functionality, and a custom tool to connect to other n8n workflows.
+It uses the Chat Trigger to simulate and test chat interactions, ChatGPT to power the chat functionality, and a custom tool to connect to other n8n workflows.
 * Understand key concepts, including:
 	* The role of agents, models, and tools when building AI functionality.
 	* Cluster nodes in n8n: groups of root and sub-node.